-NOTE The SMD34E2 will stop and issue a Home Invalid error to your host if you activate the overtravel limit associated with travel in the opposite direction. i.e. Activating the CCW limit during a CW Find Home command.
-This can occur if the overtravel limits are not wired to the SMD34E2 correctly, or if both overtravel limits are activated while the unit is trying to find the home position.
+The SMD17E2 will stop and issue a Home Invalid error to your host if you activate the overtravel limit associated with travel in the opposite direction. i.e. Activating the CCW limit during a CW Find Home command.
+This can occur if the overtravel limits are not wired to the unit correctly, or not configured correctly when the unit was configured.

-Figure R3.3 Profile with Overtravel Limit
+Figure R4.3 Profile with Overtravel Limit